 They were outside waiting for Arkor when the boy finished.
-'See,' Let said.
-'I told you I knew it.'
-'Yeah,' said Jon quietly.
+"See," Let said.
+"I told you I knew it."
+"Yeah," said Jon quietly.
 He stood very still.
-'You say the other two ... didn't make it?'
-'That's right,' Let said.
-'The guards brought them back and dumped their bodies in the mud so that...'
-'Shut up,' Jon said.
+"You say the other two . . . didn't make it?"
+"That's right," Let said.
+"The guards brought them back and dumped their bodies in the mud so that ". / "Shut up," Jon said.

-'Huh?' asked Let.
+"Huh?" asked Let.

 He was quiet for a few breaths.
-'Who told you that ... story?'
-'Petra,' Let answered.
-'She told it to me.
-It's a good story, huh?'
-'Yes,' Jon said, 'I'm the one that escaped.'
-'You mean ...?'
+"Who told you that . story?"
+"Petra," Let answered.
+"She told it to me.
+It's a good story, huh?"
+"Incidentally," Jon said.
+"I'm the one that got away."
+"You mean?"
 The boy stopped.
-'You mean it really happened?'
-The early light warmed the deserted street as Arkor came to the door of the inn and stepped outside.
-'All right,' he said.
-'We're going.'
-CHAPTER VII THE news service of Toromon in the city of Toron was both a public address system and video threads that could be replayed by the families well enough off to own a re-video.
-Among the mainland villages it was a fairly accurate brigade of men and women who transported news orally from settlement to settlement.
-All announced that morning: PRINCE KIDNAPPED!
+"You mean it really happened?"
+The early light warmed the deserted street now as Arkor came to the door of the inn and stepped into the street.
+"All right," he said.
+"Come on."
+CHAPTER VII The news service of Toromon in the city of Toxon was a public address system that flooded the downtown area, and a special printed sheet that was circulated among the upper 79 CAPTIVES OF THE FLAME families of the city.
+On the mainland it was a fairly accurate brigade of men and women who transported news orally from settlement to settlement.
+All announced simultaneously that morning: Crown Prince Kidnaped King Declares War!